rug-oop-2023/assignment_2/README.md

 There are automated checks that verify that your submission is correct:

 1. Deadline - checks that the last commit in a PR was made before the deadline
 2. Reproducibility - downloads libraries included in `requirements.txt` and runs `python3 main.py`.
-If your code does not throw any errors, it will be marked as reproducible.
+If your code does not throw any errors, it will be marked as reproducible. **Make sure it is reproducible before submission!**
 3. Style - runs `flake8` on your code to ensure adherence to style guides.

 ---

 ## Your report